psmao666/chickenpro/README.md

 Feel free to modify anything :)

 You can also play around with the plotter.py to plot your result (but you need to modify the output of the backtester)

+if you just want to output report, compile with augment <mark>-getReport</mark>, otherwise it would only output time and equity, which is used to help plotting for plotter.py